nexendrie/rest-route/README.md

 // With module.
 $router[] = new RestRoute('Api');

-// With module and xml as a default format.
+// With module and XML as a default format.
 $router[] = new RestRoute('Api', 'xml');

 // With URL module versioning